 Prefer to shake up a cocktail at home?
 See our Easy Cocktail Recipes.

 Located in Footscray, another inner-city suburb, Mr. West Bar and Bottleshop offers some of the best craft beer, cocktails, and high-quality wine in the city.

-Not only can you buy bottles to take home but upstairs lies a bar with 30 taps pouring wine, cocktails, beer, and cider from around the world and offers Australian and international wines by the bottle or glass as well as over 300 special spirits and a seasonal cocktail list.
+Not only can you buy bottles to take home, but upstairs lies a bar with 30 taps pouring wine, cocktails, beer, and cider from around the world.
+In addition, it offers Australian and international wines by the bottle or glass as well as over 300 special spirits and a seasonal cocktail list.

 12 Bourke Street, Melbourne Victora 3000

-Angel Music Bar offers the best of both worlds, from Con Christopoulos, the powerful restaurateur to Georgina O’Connor, one of the city’s best-dressed Gen-Y Artists.
+Angel Music Bar offers the best of 2 exciting worlds.
+This place combines the talents of Con Christopoulos, the powerful restaurateur, and Georgina O’Connor, one of the city’s best-dressed Gen-Y Artists.

 Though this might seem like an odd pairing, they’ve brought together one of the liveliest bars in Melbourne, located where the old Korova Milk Bar used to sit.

-As the name suggests, the great music is the bar’s selling point, which is played out of Funktion One Speakers and fills the room with loud sounds guaranteed to get you dancing the night away.
+As the name suggests, the great music is the bar’s selling point.
+You know a bar is serious when its music it played out of Funktion One Speakers.
+Not surprisingly, this is one of the best bars in Melbourne to dance the night away.

 Melbourne Central, ELLA Dining Precinct, Corner of Elizabeth and LA Trobe Street, CBD, Melbourne